0xWh1tak3r/breachswarm/README.md

 2. **Create an SDK Context**:

-   - Create an instance of SDKContext with the path to your configuration file.
+   - Create an instance of SDKContext with the path to your config file.
-   - The SDKContext allows you to manage configurations, resources, and utilities across your SwarmZero Agents more efficiently.
+   - The SDKContext allows you to manage configurations across your breachswarm Agents more efficiently.

    ```python
    from breachswarm.sdk_context import SDKContext